 Secondary Iron Overload

-NOTE: A common side effect of chemotherapy treatments is low blood counts.
-In response to low blood counts RBC transfusions are a necessary treatment.
+A common side effect of chemotherapy treatments is low blood counts.
+In response to low blood counts, Red Blood Cell (RBC) transfusions are a necessary treatment.

-Background: In September of 2020, Lance was clinically diagnosed with Transfusional Hemosiderosis which is the accumulation of iron in the liver and heart but also endocrine organs, in patients who receive or did receive frequent blood transfusions.
+In September of 2020, Lance was clinically diagnosed with Transfusional Hemosiderosis which is the accumulation of iron in the liver and heart but also endocrine organs, in patients who receive or did receive frequent blood transfusions.
 This diagnosis is also called (Secondary) Iron Overload (IO) and is often mentioned with (Hereditary) Hemochromatosis.
-Severe IO causes the same symptoms as in hemochromatosis and can lead to conditions such as: fibrosis/scarring, cirrhosis, diabetes, heart failure, infertility, joint pain, and liver cancer.
+Severe IO causes the same symptoms as in Hemochromatosis and can lead to conditions such as: fibrosis/scarring, cirrhosis, diabetes, heart failure, infertility, joint pain, and liver cancer (see Merck Manual link).